You are here

 - Translation of Interdisciplinary Research into Educational and Clinical Practice

-- Narrowing the Achievement/Opportunity Gap for Target Groups and Children and Youth Living in Poverty
+- Narrowing the Achievement/Opportunity Gap for Underrepresented Groups and Children and Youth Living in Poverty

-- Interdisciplinary Frameworks for Cross-Disciplinary Communication and Collaboration: Cognitive Science, Developmental Science, Psycholinguistics, Computer Science, and Neuroscience, Educational Professionals (General and Special Educators, Principals, and School Administrators), Clinical and School Psychology, Speech, Language and Hearing Sciences, Occupational and Physical Therapy, and Various Specialties in Medicine
+- Interdisciplinary Frameworks for Cross-Disciplinary Communication and Collaboration in School and Clinical Settings: Cognitive Science, Developmental Science, Psycholinguistics, Computer Science, and Neuroscience, Educational Professionals (General and Special Educators, Principals, and School Administrators), Clinical and School Psychology, Speech, Language and Hearing Sciences, Occupational and Physical Therapy, and Various Specialties in Medicine

 Current Research Interests